yufanyufan/musicpy/README.md

-# music_composer
+# Music Composer

-This library provides a Pythonic way to generate MusicXML files with declarative syntax.
+Music Composer is a programming launguage for music.
+It provides a Pythonic way to generate MusicXML files with declarative syntax.

 Basic Usage Example: